 The end of a year brings a lot of good things with it.
-The holiday season is a time for warmth and joy, to share food and presents with your family.
+The holiday season is a time for warmth, sharing, and joy.
 However, the end of the year also brings the need to begin your year-end financial planning.
-With December fast approaching, it’s time for you to start thinking about taxes, new as well as old investments, and goal-setting for 2018.
+With December fast approaching, it’s time for you to start thinking about taxes, new as well as old investments, and goal-setting for 2021.

 It’s normal to get a little stressed out when you think about money especially around the holidays.
 It’s easier not to worry and just hope that things will work out for the best, but the smartest move is to plan ahead.
 Following a few small financial steps at the end of the year can make your following year much easier.

 Your Current Financial Status –

 The first step of preparing for next year’s finances is to understand the current financial picture.
 This is the easiest part of the whole process because it does not involve changing anything.
 The only goal is to look and get a clear picture of where your money is going.

 Start by opening up your main bank accounts and investment portfolios.
 Look at how your net worth has gone up or down over the course of the year.
 If you had set goals at the beginning of the year, now is a good time to compare your real results to what you’d hoped for.
 Did you meet your goals or fall short?

 Make sure to open up any small accounts you might have forgotten about.
 If you have an old checking account you haven’t used in six months, take a look just to be sure nothing is wrong there.
 You could make a list if you have any financial accounts or cards that you want to close.